Chapter 1: Shadow over the Sun

 Sam shook his head.
 Not after what happened.
+How much did the cold touch?
+Did it affect my house?
+All of South Carolina?
+The whole world?
 “Maybe later.
 I need to sit down for a while.”
 With time, he could calm his breathing.
 He peered out of the alley again and his heart raced.

 Sam looked up.
 “You’re leaving me?”
 Alone?
 Or the crowd?
 Alone was better.

-“Not long at all,” the majus said.
+“Not long,” the majus said.
 “A friend of mine has experience with fears such as yours.
 She has techniques to help you cope, if I am bringing her here.”

 Sam gulped, wiped at his eyes.
 “Yes.
 I’ll be better soon,” he snuck another peek outside the alley, shivered.
 Or the hallucination will end.